Can I join QLeave?

 - as a casual, part-time or full-time employee

-- as a sole trader subcontractor (providing substantially labour only)
+- as a sole trader subcontractor (other additional criteria may apply)

 - by a labour-hire company.

-If you’re eligible, you can click here to join QLeave online, or contact us to have a hard copy posted to you.
+If you believe you're eligible, you can click here to join QLeave online, or contact us to have a registration form posted to you.
 You may also be registered when your employer submits a Worker Service Return at the end of the financial year.